Matty Lawrence on the State of Football: 2017

 Danny Rose, Spurs

 Didn’t play masses of games this season, but I love his energy up and down the flanks and his desire to improve the defensive side of the game.
-Completes a trio of Spurs players in my back line and for good reason.
+Completes a trio of Spurs players in my back line, and for good reason.

 Midfielders